slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"When you’re young, you have so much time but never enough money.
 When you’re old you have money but never enough time."
 -- Jon Boorman*

-> *"As a well spent day brings happy sleep, so life well used brings happy death."
--- Leonardo da Vinci*

 > *"As I have not worried to be born, I do not worry to die."
 -- Federico Garcia Lorca*